wolfmanjm/wolfmanblog_rails/Readme.md

 * formats the comments better without allowing markup
 * fixes the paging for tags and categories
 * rather than using will_paginate just has Older/Newer posts links
+* uses a javascript based challenge/response login scheme for the admin